G

 The Best Dog Food For The Golden Irish Dog

 When deciding on the best dog food for your Golden Irish, it’s best to provide them with the highest quality of either wet or dry food.
-Because their food intake needs to sustain them throughout the day, especially when they are so active.
+Their food intake needs to sustain them throughout the day, especially when they are so active.

 Incorporate whole foods that don’t contain any artificial preservatives and allergenic ingredients such as gluten and sulfates.
-Because these dogs are known to have sensitive stomachs, it is essential to provide your dog with foods that can digest easily, such as
+Because these dogs are known to have sensitive stomachs, it is essential to provide your dog with foods that can be digested easily, such as

 If you are unsure about the Golden Irish’s nutritional needs, go to your veterinarian, who can advise what your dog should eat to keep them healthy and happy.